IBM/charts/repo/ibm-helm/ibm-sccm.md

 * Predefined SecurityContextConstraints name: [`ibm-sccm-scc`](https://ibm.biz/cpkspec-scc)

-This chart optionally defines a custom SecurityContextConstraints (on Red Hat OpenShift Container Platform) which is used to finely control the permissions/capabilities needed to deploy this chart.
+If deployment is to be done on OpenShift cluster then this chart optionally defines a custom SecurityContextConstraints (on Red Hat OpenShift Container Platform) which is used to finely control the permissions/capabilities needed to deploy this chart.
 It is based on the predefined SecurityContextConstraint name: [`ibm-restricted-scc`](https://github.com/IBM/cloud-pak/blob/master/spec/security/scc/ibm-restricted-scc.yaml) with extra required privileges.

 * Custom SecurityContextConstraints definition: